jpolivieri1983/devsu/README.md

 - Second step, are the Unit Tests executed using PyTest, after its installation.

 ### Static Code Analysis
-- Third step, Static Code analysis is performed using Ruff.
+- Third step, Static Code analysis is performed using Pylint.

 ### Code Coverage
 - Code Coverage analysis is performed by PyTest-cov.